 Plants to Brighten up our Neighbourhood

 Every year in late spring, we plant our hundreds of summer bedding plants in tubs and planters, and nearly as many winter pansies and primulas in the autumn.
 We're always keen to recruit more volunteers who can help out occasionally, with planting and weeding, or by adopting a tub or planter and watering it in dry periods over the summer.
 If you would like to help, please email firstname.lastname@example.org.
 Details of planned sessions will be posted on our Facebook page.

 We've enjoyed a lot of good feedback from local residents who have seen us at work, especially in response to the summer bedding displays which get more extensive every year.
 It's nice to know our

 efforts our appreciated.

 Local residents who keep their front gardens looking great really contribute a lot to the appearance of our village, so we periodically deliver thank you cards on behalf of the Daisy Hill in Bloom team.
 If you keep your front garden looking great so that it improves the neighbourhood we could be getting in touch with you to say thank you!

 Each spring we seem to have more crocuses and daffodils around the village.
 We've had help with this in the past from Community Payback scheme who have sometimes provided additional labour, and from the Bolton Civic Trust who have provided more bulbs.

 Daisy Hill in Bloom organises a litter pick around the village three or four times a year, which are advertised on our Facebook page.
 It's amazing how much we can collect in just an hour or so.

-Why not adopt the pavement in front of your house and keep it litter-free this year?
-Or contact us if there's a part of Daisy Hill that could to with a clean-up. (email@example.com)
+Why not adopt the pavement in front of your house and keep it litter-free?
+Or contact us if there's a part of Daisy Hill that could to with a clean-up. (email@example.com).